FreeFem/FreeFem-modules/_modules/maxwellWaveguideBC.md

 ---
-name: "Maxwell waveguide boundary conditions"
+name: Maxwell waveguide boundary conditions
-category: "electromagnetism, academic"
+category: electromagnetism, academic
 layout: module
 ---

-# maxwellWaveguideBC
+# Maxwell waveguide boundary conditions

 This module illustrates how to implement waveguide boundary conditions in Maxwell equations.
 So far it is done for 2D planar case in Cartezian and Axial (m = 0) cases.
 Waveguides modes and waveguides port are hardcoded.